 After you have obtained a scrap piece of linoleum, you need to allow it time to acclimate to the area that you are going to be installing.
 Linoleum is a natural product and it can expand and contract significantly.
 Lay it in the room for about 48 hours so that it can get up to the right temperature and humidity level.

 Making a Cut

 Take the scrap piece of linoleum and lay it on top of the area that needs to be patched.
 Take some tape and tape the scrap piece to the top of the existing flooring.
 This way, it will not move while you are cutting.
 Then take your utility knife and make a cut down through the scrap piece of linoleum and the linoleum that is installed on the floor.
 By doing this, you will be able to make the piece fits exactly on the floor without any gaps.

 After you make your cut, you need to remove the linoleum that is still on the floor.
 For this process, you may need to heat it up with a blow dryer or a heat gun.
 This will loosen up the adhesive and make it easier to take up.
 You may need to use something to scrape the adhesive also.

 You are now ready to install the scrap piece of linoleum into the hole.
-Use a trowel or a putty knife to apply some of the linoleum adhesive to the floor.
+Use a trowel or a putty knife to apply some of the linoleum adhesives to the floor.
 Then take your linoleum scrap and press it down into the hole.
-Make sure that none of the adhesive seeps out from around the edge.
+Make sure that none of the adhesives seep out from around the edges.
 Put something heavy on the linoleum while the adhesive dries.

 You should then use a seam sealer to seal up around the patch.
 This will keep dirt from getting in the seam and keep it from looking bad.